-- a) Production of renewable, nuclear, cogeneration and conventional thermal energy. - b) Wholesaling of energy (electricity, natural gas and liquid natural gas) and other energy products (green-certified and similar).

-- c) Supply of fuel (for combined cycle and nuclear). - d) Retail sale of electricity, gas and energy services, including long-term sales of electricity through power purchase agreements ("PPAs"). - e) Management of integrated position, based on the particular nature of each country and territory, using energy derivatives. - f) Investments in new generation plants, as well as investments to acquire customers or investments dedicated to supplying customers with electricity. - g) Production and supply of hydrogen. - h) Implementation of industrial heating and cooling projects and facilities. - i) Operation and maintenance of facilities.
+- a) Production of renewable, nuclear, cogeneration and conventional thermal energy. - b) Wholesaling of energy (electricity and natural gas) and other energy products (emission rights, green certificates and similar). - c) Supply of fuel (for combined cycle, cogeneration and nuclear power plants); - d) Retail sale of electricity, gas and energy services, including long-term sales of electricity through power purchase agreements ("PPAs"). - e) Management of integrated position, based on the particular nature of each country and territory, using energy derivatives. - f) Investments in new generation plants, as well as investments to acquire customers or investments dedicated to supplying customers with electricity. - g) Production and supply of hydrogen. - h) Implementation of industrial heating and cooling projects and facilities. - i) Operation and maintenance of facilities, including the ecological and environmental management thereof.